Integrating Information, Science, and Technology for Prediction (IS&T)

 The IS&T pillar leverages advances in theory, algorithms, and the exponential growth of high-performance computing to accelerate the integrative and predictive capability of the scientific method.

-The IS&T pillar will focus on the integration of LANL assets for understanding, quantified prediction, and design of complex natural and engineered systems.
+The IS&T pillar will focus on the integration of Lab assets for understanding, quantified prediction, and design of complex natural and engineered systems.

 As we continue to integrate discovery science, validated theory, computational algorithms, software infrastructure, and computing hardware, this “toolset” becomes particularly suited to the advanced computing architectures of the future, which will likely be increasingly heterogeneous and multicore and will be designed for both compute-intensive and data-intensive applications.